 Where do I have to go for the test?

 There are testing locations in almost all metropolitan areas and big cities.
 There may be one down the road from your home, school or work.
 In some cities, fire stations too offer to conduct tests.
 Tests are generally scheduled on specific dates, so be sure check the calendars before heading out to take the test.
 Several amateur radio cubs, like SBARA, also offer tests.
 For testing dates offered by the Tri-City VE Group associated with SBARA, click here License Exams.

 Are the tests difficult?

 The Technician class license test is an entry level test and focuses mostly on the basic rules and regulations plus a few basic electrical terms.
-The General class license focuses more on some more rules & regulations and a some more of the electrical/electronics concepts.
-The Extra level license, implies that you know all the operating rules & regulations and inderstand the technical terms related to Amateur Radio.
+The General class license focuses more on some more rules & regulations and some more of the electrical/electronics concepts.
+The Extra level license implies that you know all the operating rules & regulations and understand the technical terms related to Amateur Radio.

 So, depending on your study pattern, you may learn quickly or you may just need a refresher.
 Either way, give yourself enough time to prepare well.
 In any case, there are no negatives for not making it through the first time.
 But be sure to congratulate yourself when you DO pass the tests.